ottiferous/ManBot/README.markdown

 To-Do
 ---------------

-+ Request Username & Password ( no more password in bash history for you )
++ Request Username & Password --FINISHED
 + Allow for use of 'Delete Trace' on selected profiles
 + Use drop-down menu to get/select area to stalk

 Under the Hood
 -----------------